Appsilon/recruitment/README.md

 # Recruitment Process
-If you want to know how to prepare for our recruitment process, check [this article on our blog](https://appsilon.com/how-to-start-a-career-as-an-r-shiny-developer/)
+If you want to know how to prepare for our recruitment process, check **[this article on our blog](https://appsilon.com/how-to-start-a-career-as-an-r-shiny-developer/)**
 Our recruitment process is flexible for each candidate, as we adapt it to the requirements for every open position.

-**Our recruitment process can be summarized in three steps:**
+**It can be summarized in three steps:**
 1. Interview with Talent Manager
 2. Task and Skill Test
 3. Meeting with Management for a Final Decision